jSchmidt-design/irTactile/README.md

 **Important: irTactile can potentially generate signals which can damage a shaker**

+- Make sure that audio device is configured correctly.
+See the buffer configuration chapter for details.
 - Test first without amplifiers/shakers connected.
-- Make sure that the signals shown in the preview screen look good/reasonable
+- Make sure that the signals shown in the preview screen look good/reasonable.
-- When everything looks good connect the amps/shakers and slowly increase volume
+- When everything looks good connect the amps/shakers and slowly increase volume.
+- If not using a prebuilt profile, it is best to start from scratch and slowly improve the setup.
+  - Start with suspension.
+    - Depending on configuration go with front/back configuration or mix all 4 suspension signals.
+    - Apply LP/HP filters which are matching the used shakers
+    - Adjust the gain.
+  - Add Gear
+  - Add Engine

 ## Device Selection